garden-io/garden/docs/faqs.md

 ### Is it possible to tag end-to-end tests so we don't have to re-run all tests every time?

-You can split them up and run tests by their names with the garden test command.The YAML could look like this:
+You can split them up and run tests by their names with the `garden test` command.
+The YAML could look like this:

 ```yaml
 tests: